 The free weekly goal-setting templates PDFs are the best option for short-term goals.

 Tip: Read our article about ways successful people plan their days.
 Perhaps that will inspire you to work with free goal-setting templates even harder.
 And also simple virtual planner can be helpful in goal-setting, so check it right after reading.

 Here you will find the monthly goal-planning worksheets.

 Monthly PDFs are very powerful because a lot can happen in a month, so if you set a life goal and stay consistent, putting in the work over the next 30/31 days, you have a very real chance of changing the trajectory of the entire year.

 Tip: Bordio’s online calendar planner has all the space in the world to detail your monthly targets, goals, and chores.
+For teams for these goals we can recommend online project management tool by Bordio.
 With the printable worksheet, focus on the core goals and keep it short to prevent visual clutter.

 Monthly worksheets are helpful if you want to stay productive at home, both working and in leisure time.